oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    {{%expand "Click here for details." %}}
    For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) guide up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.

-   > **Note:** Skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.
+   > **Note**: Skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.
    {{% /expand%}}

 1. _Make sure there are no conflicting WebLogic related domains, Ingresses, secrets, or config maps that are already deployed to namespace `sample-domain1-ns`._